jackfood/Autosubtitle/README.md

 -- Enhanced Logging: Added more detailed logging for VAD processing when using multiple workers, providing better visibility into the progress of individual transcription tasks.
 *   **V1.06** Transcription Stability: Improved handling of console character encoding errors detected by the charmap codec during transcription.
 If a problem occurs, the script automatically disables Whisper's detailed verbose output for that file and continues processing with standard progress messages, increasing overall stability.
 *   **V1.07** Updated to dynamically determine ffmpeg_binary, models, and python executable paths relative to the script's location.
 The application now automatically finds where the FFmpeg tool, Whisper models, and Python are located, even if you move the folder.
+*   **V1.1** For Conversion.py - Not longer needed srt to enable conversion.
+Added mkv embedded srt selection and conversion.
+Allows user selects output format.
+Minor Fixed encoding error if srt is not English.

 ## Credits and Used Libraries